rodrigorosalesa/Tennis-Big-Three/README.md

 <img src="images\q3_federer.png" alt="Federer's 2006 season" width="1200"/>

 During the end of 2003 until mid 2008 we saw the Swiss dominated professional tennis like no one has done it before and probably no player would ever do it again.
 Roger´s 2006 season is considered by many tennis experts the best tennis season of the open era.
-He maintained the no. 1 position in the ATP ranking for the whole year and finished no. 1 for a third year in a row, he won 3 Grand Slams, the Australian Open, Wimbledon for a fourth time in a row and the US Open for a third time in a row; he lost in the Final of Roland Garros to the Nadal.
+He maintained the no. 1 position in the ATP ranking for the whole year and finished no. 1 for a third year in a row, he won 3 Grand Slams, the Australian Open, Wimbledon for a fourth time in a row and the US Open for a third time in a row; he lost in the Final of Roland Garros to Nadal.

 In addition to that, Federer reached the finals in 6 M100 finals from the 7 that he entered and won 4 on hard courts and loosing 2 in clay.
 He won the ATP World Tour Finals.
 He finished the year with a record of 12 titles, becoming the male player with most titles in a single season.
 He ended the season with a Win-Lose Ratio of 94.85% (12.07 over the WL Ratio oh his career), winning 92 matches out of 97, he finished the year with a 27 winning streak that continued in the 2007 season, reaching 41 matches won in a row.
 He reached the finals of every tournament he played but the Cincinnati Masters where he lost to Andy Murray in the second round.
 Roger Federer is considered the tennis player of the 2000-2010 decade.